AnomalyFi/nodekit-seq/README.md

 ## Features
 ### Shared Sequencer
 The `SeqVM` is built from the ground up with the shared sequencer built directly into the chain enabling decentralization from the start.
-This enable users to easily send messages from rollups like NodeKit chain to the shared sequencer.
+This enables users to easily send messages from rollups like NodeKit chain to the shared sequencer.
 The contents of `SequencerMSG` is just `ChainId|Data|FromAddress` where the data is the transaction data from the rollup translated into a byte[].